Shar-Kali-Sharri: Biography

 One of the primary duties of the ruler of Mesopotamia was the maintenance of the Ekur temple of the chief god Enlil.
 Work on the temple, initiated by Naram-Sin, was completed by Shar-Kali-Shari.
 So important was this process that it was featured in seven of his year names, even naming the general appointed to lead the task, Puzur-Eshtar.
 Inscribed bricks of Shar-Kali-Shari were found during the excavation of Nippur:

 "The god Enlil instructed (him).
 Sar-kali-sarri, the mighty, king of Agade, builder of Ekur, temple of the god Enlil at Nippur.
 As for the one who removes this inscription, may the gods Enlil, Samas, and Astar tear out his foundations and destroy his progeny."

 In a tablet inscription (HS 195) he also marked, after visiting the source of the Tigris and Euphrates rivers, the giving of a cult object to Enlil at Nippur.

 "The god Enlil decreed (it to him) Sar-kali-sarri, mighty king,cup bearer of the god Enlil, king of Agade, king of the subjects of the god Enlil.
 (The god Enlil)... as fa as ... from ... gave to him in its entirety.
 After he reached the sources of the Tigris and Euphrates rivers, he personally dedicated (this object) to the god Enlil in Nippur."

-Shar-Kali-Shari also built new temples to Annunitum and to Ilaba (the tutelary deity deity of the Akkadian Empire) at Babylon, as reflected in a year name, with a further one to Ilaba at Zabala.
+Shar-Kali-Shari also built new temples to Annunitum and to Ilaba (the tutelary deity of the Akkadian Empire) at Babylon, as reflected in a year name, with a further one to Ilaba at Zabala.